madweeble/Pizzabot/README.md

 - Is there a README?
 A build script?
 - Are there spelling errors or extraneous comments? • How does it handle unspecified input?

+___

+### Implementation

+#### Code

+The code is implemented and tested in Go.
+There is a main `pizzabot` package, along with a `utils` package to handle parsing of the input arguments, and sorting to optimise the route.
+As efficiency and optimisation are not requirements of this test, I have only implemented a simple sort for the `x` co-ordinates.
+I have added a method that could order the y-axis, but not implemented the code.
+Each method should encapsulate only the functionality required of it, and could be replaced with a more efficient implementation if required.
+But using the method signatures and return values allows the code to stay decoupled from the caller.

+#### Unit Tests

+I have added unit tests to all the utils methods, covering extreme cases.

+### Execution

+To execute the `pizzabot` program, place the executable in your current directory and run the following command from a terminal on either Linux or Mac:

+`./pizzabot "args"`

+where _args_ are the arguments to pass to the program in the form:
+`grid_size (co-ordingate_1) (co-ordingate_n)`.
+For example:

+`./pizzabot "5x5 (1, 3) (4, 4)"`

+`./pizzabot "5x5 (0, 0) (1, 3) (4,4) (4, 2) (4, 2) (0, 1) (3, 2) (2, 3) (4, 1)"`